numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 -  When we compute v · w, we are using v as a measuring stick to see how much of w aligns with v's direction.
 - Every vector w can be broken into components: w = (component along v) + (component perpendicular to v)
-- The dot product v · w extracts only the first part and filters out everything perpendicular to v
+- The dot product v · w extracts only the first part, and filters out everything perpendicular to v
 - The duality reveals that every vector defines a way to "measure" other vectors
 - When we compute v · w, we are essentially asking: "How much does w contribute in the v-direction?"
 - This is why dot products appear everywhere; they're the natural way to decompose vectors into components